What is a Cycle Breaker?

 If You’re A Cycle Breaker?

 Have you ever heard the saying that the apple doesn’t fall far from the tree?
 When people say this, they are referring to children who grow up and have a lot of similarities to their parents.
 This saying has some truth to it.
 We all learn how to do life from the families we grew up with.
 We learn how to problem solve, take care of ourselves, soothe ourselves, and relate to one another through our families.
 However, the reality is, not everyone comes from a family that knows how to do this in a healthy way.
 That might mean having emotionally unavailable parents and experiencing trauma and abuse.
+Even when it feels heavy, cycle breakers are often the healthiest person in their family.
+They do the hard work of self-awareness and growth, paving the way for future generations to experience healthier dynamics.
+Therapy can be a powerful support system for this process.

 We tend to repeat a lot of the same patterns and cycles that were modeled for us as children because it’s what we know and it's how we learned to survive life.